Achievable logoAchievable logo

 Aorta

-Transports oxygenated blood from heart to peripheral systems
+Transports oxygenated blood from the heart to the peripheral systems

 Right atrium

-Receives de-oxygenated blood from the body system and then pumps to the right ventricle
+Receives deoxygenated blood from the body system and then pumps it to the right ventricle

 Right ventricle

-Receives blood from the right atrium and pumps deoxygenated blood the the lungs via the pulmonary arteries
+Receives blood from the right atrium and pumps deoxygenated blood to the lungs via the pulmonary arteries

 Left atrium

-Received oxygenated blood from the lungs and pumps to the left ventricle
+Receives oxygenated blood from the lungs and pumps it to the left ventricle

 Left ventricle

-Receives oxygenated blood from the left atrium and then pushes to peripheral system
+Receives oxygenated blood from the left atrium and then pushes it to the peripheral system

 Superior vena cava

-Large vein that carries deoxygenated blood from head, chest, arm, and neck
+Large vein that carries deoxygenated blood from the head, chest, arm, and neck

 Inferior vena cava:

-Large vein that carries deoxygenated blood from feet, legs, and abdomen
+Large vein that carries deoxygenated blood from the feet, legs, and abdomen

 Blood flow through the heart: step-by-step